Installing Red on Windows¶

 You may need to restart your computer after installing dependencies for the PATH changes to take effect.

-- Run one of the following commands, depending on what extras you want installed
+Run one of the following set of commands, depending on what extras you want installed

 Setting Up and Running Red¶